Minden Blake: Postwar career

 In the immediate postwar period, Blake spent several months in New Zealand on leave.
 During this time, he met and married Molly, née Seldon, from Christchurch.
 He returned with her to England to resume his career with the RAF.
 In early 1946, he was posted to Fighter Command headquarters as a staff officer.
 He was presented with his DSO by King George VI in an investiture at Buckingham Palace in February.
-He was again mentioned in despatches in early 1947 and was shortly sent on a course at the RAF College at Bracknell.
+His temporary wing commander rank was made substantive later in the year and he was again mentioned in despatches in early 1947.
+Shortly afterwards he was sent on a course at the RAF College at Bracknell.
 His following post was at Transport Command headquarters working on operational matters.
 He remained keen on golf; when his fellow former POW Leonard Trent, also assigned to Transport Command at the time, visited its headquarters he noted the presence of a practice pad in Blake's office.
 Blake resumed his pole vaulting career and was again RAF champion, in 1946 and 1948–1949.
 He was in the running to make the British track and field team for the 1948 Summer Olympics.

 In 1950, Blake switched to personnel duties, this time for Bomber Command.
 A role at the North Atlantic Treaty Organization (NATO) followed, when he was posted to Oslo as Inspector-General for Northern Command, NATO.
 During his time in Oslo, he won Norway's Amateur Golf Championship.
 His final role in the RAF was at the Air Ministry, in a planning position.
 He retired from the military in January 1958.